 If choosing to decorate with a powerful paint colour, such as this olive green bedroom idea, a patterned wallpaper can be just the tonic to create a contrasting feature wall.

 Where colour would normally play the star role on the feature wall, instead add a characterful wallpaper design to complete the look.
 This paper features a design with illustrated house in soft grey and white, to compliment a white ceiling and white painted floorboards.

 28. Divide a wall with pattern

 Avoid overpowering a room by using your wallpaper only up to a point.
 Taking it up to the level of a traditional picture rail – rather than all the way to the ceiling – and keeping a clapboard finish above the rail height helps to keep the pattern in check without reducing its impact.

-19. Hang stripes vertically to widen a space
+29. Hang stripes horizontally to widen a space